eecworld/cityworks-qa/README.md

 #### Option 2: EEC Cityworks Plugin Architecture

 This repository is a valid EEC Cityworks Plugin.
-If you are using the EEC Cityworks Plugin loader, you'll need to copy the tool to the "modules" directory and add "cityworks-qa" (or whatever the folder name is where you deploy it) to the list of modules in the config.json file.
+If you are using the EEC Cityworks Plugin loader, you'll need to copy the tool to the "modules" directory and add "cityworks-qa" (or whatever the folder name is where you deploy it) to the list of modules in your configuration.

 ### A Note on CustomFields.xml